GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/reports/index.md

 These methods are available by default in Chrome if `chrome://flags/#privacy-sandbox-ads-apis` is enabled.
-But, if you're running Chrome with command line flags to enable Protected Audience API, you'll need to explicitly enable the methods by including the `BiddingAndScoringDebugReportingAPI` flag.
+But, if you're running Chrome with command line flags to enable the Protected Audience API, you'll need to explicitly enable the methods by including the `BiddingAndScoringDebugReportingAPI` flag.
 If the flag is not enabled, the methods will still be available but do nothing.